 9. Stay Focused on the Present Moment

 Even though we want things to get better, we have to make peace with where we are in our current lives.
-This quiet acceptance will give our inner peace and prevent us from becoming overly attached to future outcomes.
+This quiet acceptance will give us inner peace and prevent us from becoming overly attached to future outcomes.

 10. Practice Gratitude

 Gratitude generates a feeling of warmth and abundance.
 Based on the Law of Attraction, the more appreciative that you are for all that you have, material or otherwise, the more you’re likely to attract tgood things to you.

 So, the next time you’re feeling down about the future, take a deep breath and think of all the wonderful things and people around you.
 You’ll feel an instant shift in how you see your life when you see how many things in your life you can be grateful for.
 You can maintain a gratitude journal or think of a few things you’re thankful on a daily basis.

 The next time you feel hopeless while waiting for things to happen in your life, remember that life is ultimately about the journey and not the destination.
 Hold your dreams close to your heart, work steadily towards them, but don’t forget to look around you and appreciate the gift of being alive on this beautiful planet.

 More Tips to Help When You’re Feeling Hopeless

 - How to Get Motivated and Be Happy Every Day When You Wake Up

 - Stuck in a Rut?
 6 Steps to Break Free and Live a Happy Life Again